 On the wrong side of the fringing, apply a line of fabric glue along the top edge.

 Start rolling!
 Roll the fringe around your loop nice and tight.
 Make sure you start at the loop end so it is in the middle of your finished tassel.

 Flat elastic bands work better and just leave it on long enough for the glue to set.
-Sewing and DIY is sometimes about improvisation and learning as you go!
+Sewing and DIY are sometimes about improvisation and learning as you go!

 - Add jewelry bead caps.
-Make sure you get the flexible ones so you can expand or crimp it to fit securely.
+Make sure you get the flexible ones so you can expand or crimp them to fit securely.

 - Thread a bead over the top loop.

 - Wrap gold threads around the head of the tassel.

 - Add a key ring or ring through the top of the tassel.